 Obstructive sleep apnea can cause a host of symptoms including the hallmark loud snoring mixed with periods of silence.
 The poor quality of sleep associated with it often leads to depression, irritability, memory loss, attention problems that can affect job and school performance, insomnia, excessive daytime sleepiness, loss of libido, dry mouth, a sore throat and morning headaches.
 Obstructive sleep apnea has also been linked to hypertension, heart attack, diabetes and stroke.
 Thankfully, once you’ve been properly diagnosed, treatment options do exist.

-of Sleep Apnea Treatment
+of Sleep Apnea Treatment in Houston

 Improves sleep quality, which boosts alertness, attention, memory, mood and energy levels